kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 echo 1.0.1 > green_version.txt
 ```

-using `>` will overwrite the file instead of appending here.
+We are using `>` to overwrite the file instead of appending it.

 Alternatively, you can also write it to a object storage like AWS S3 or Google
 Cloud Storage.